Deployment and Operation

 Edge Authorizer Flavors

-A couple of flavors of edge authorizers are available:
+Currently the following flavors of edge authorizers are available:

 - Sidecar: a single-tenant, single policy authorizer without a web UI.
 The sidecar is the general edge authorizer flavor with a small surface area, which can be used as a sidecar but also as a local service instance.